Sunday, 14th January 2018

 Jean barely had time to draw a full breath before a voice rang out behind her.

-"Go devour them, Jean!"
+"Go out there and smash them, Jean!"

 Julian's voice was firm.
 The kind of tone that brooked no argument, that commanded everyone's attention and left no room for hesitation.
-Jean spun around, a half-grin playing on her lips, and offered him a playful salute, a gesture that was both respectful and subtly defiant.
+Jean spun around, a half-grin playing on her lips, and offered him a playful salute.
+A gesture that was both respectful and subtly defiant.

 "Yes, Captain."